dbt001/test/cnf2.md

 In order for the SD-WAN CNF to act as a proxy between the virtual LANs in the cluster and the WAN, it needs to have  two types of network interfaces configured:

  -  A virtual LAN network on one of the CNF's virtual interfaces.
 This connects  application pods belonging to the same OVN network in the cluster.
 The ovn4nfv plugin allows for simplified creation of a virtual OVN network based on the provided configuration.
 The network is then attached on one of the CNF's interfaces.
+ -  A Enterprise network, to connect the CNF pod to an Enterprise LAN network.
+The Enterprise network is attached to the physical network infrastructure which is takeovered by vpp.
  -  A provider network, to connect the CNF pod to an external network (WAN).
-The provider network is attached to the physical network infrastructure via layer-2 (i.e., via bridging/switching).
+The provider network is also attached to the physical network infrastructure which is takeovered by vpp.

 ### Converged Edge Reference Architectures (CERA)
 CERA is a business program that creates and maintains validated reference architectures of edge networks, including both hardware and software elements.
 The reference architectures are used by ISVs, system integrators, and others to accelerate the development of production edge computing systems.